MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the isMine node.](../../../media/enhance-your-environment/equips-in-detail/010-is-mine-node.png)

 When an avatar picks up the Wand, its state changes.
-The "true" value of *isMind* is passed to an *if* node and this causes a "pickup sound" to trigger ...
+The value of *isMine* changes to "true" value and is passed to an *if* node.
+This causes a "pick-up sound" to trigger ...

 ![A screen shot of the on state changed, if, and play mesh audio nodes.](../../../media/enhance-your-environment/equips-in-detail/024-play-mesh-audio.png)